 Say: Grandmother found a rhyme she would like to share.
 Indicate Nursery Rhymes page 39, "There was a Crooked Man."
-Read the nursery rhyme.
+Read the rhyme.
 Children stand each time they hear a word that begins with /k/.
-Play Nursery Rhymes Track 39 and the children sing "There was a Crooked Man."
+Play Nursery Rhymes Track 39.
+Children sing "There was a Crooked Man."

 Ask: Did you know /k/ can be at the beginning of a word or at the end of a word?
-Listen for /k/ in this word, magic.
+Listen for /k/ in this word: magic.
 (Emphasize /k/ at the end.)
-Now you say it, magic.
-Where do you hear /k/ in magic?
-Right, at the end.
-Say, magic.
+Now you say it: magic.
+Where do you hear /k/ in magic? (at the end) Say, magic.